Main menu (tertiary)

 Tissue plasminogen activator (tPA) is a medication given intravenously to people with ischemic stroke, to quickly dissolve blood clots and restore blood flow to the brain.
 This treatment works best if given in the first three hours following the onset of symptoms.
-While the medicine can prevent disability after a stroke, it does not decrease the chance of a future stroke.
+While the medicine can decrease chances of a disability after a stroke, it does not decrease the chance of a future stroke.

 Solitaire Clot Removal

 Solitaire™ FR Revascularization Device is a mechanical device combining the ability to restore blood flow, administer medical therapy, and retrieve a clot using only a single device.
-This treatment option is used for patients experiencing acute ischemic stroke within six to eight hours of symptom onset.
+This treatment option is used for patients experiencing acute ischemic stroke up to 24 hours of symptom onset.